 In the spirit of reconciliation Coleman Greig Lawyers acknowledges the Traditional Custodians of country throughout Australia and their connections to land, sea and community.

 We pay our respect to their Elders past and present and extend that respect to all Aboriginal and Torres Strait Islander peoples today.

 Coleman Greig acknowledges the past, recognises the present and looks forward to contributing to a brighter future.

-Since launching the Aboriginal Action Plan, Coleman Greig has commenced pro bono services for Aboriginal owned businesses in a wide range of industries and sectors across NSW.
+Coleman Greig has commenced pro bono services for Aboriginal owned businesses in a wide range of industries and sectors across NSW.